smcgdub/MS3_Project_Tipsy_Mac_Staggers/README.md

 ![Image of homepage search only function](assets/images/readme_images/search_only.png)

-However i wanted users to be able to browse all of the drinks on the website on a single page as part of the idea behind the site is to be able to find  search, find drinks/cocktails users may have never have even heard of.
-I believe the search bar only page would have acted as a barrier to this.
+However i wanted users to be able to browse all of the drinks on the website on a single page as part of the idea behind the site is to be able to find  search, find drinks/cocktails users may have never have been exposed to or be familiar with.
+Part of the fun of using a site like this is discovering and trying new things.
+I believe having only the search bar on the page would have acted as a barrier to this.
 I also wanted to have a page that displayed all the drinks on the website so they could browse everything on one page (See image below).

 ![Image of homepage search function and all drinks displayed](assets/images/readme_images/search_and_drinks.png)

 **CONCLUSION**

-After building both of these pages and testing them i felt it was not a pleasant user experience as it was listing the drinks and search on 2 different pages and was just duplication and i didn't feel it gave a positive user experience.
+After building both of these pages and testing them i felt it was not a pleasant user experience.
+The reason for this is because it was listing all the drinks and the search functionality on 2 different pages.
+This was just duplication and i didn't feel it gave a positive user experience.

 For this reason i decided to scrap the all drinks page and the search only page and combine the 2 pages into one.
 Now on the home page of the site users can browse all of the drinks on one single page and they also have the search functionality on this page as well.